Sh 2-279: Proplyds in NGC 1977

 One candidate proplyd was discovered in NGC 1977 with the Hubble Space Telescope in 2012.
 The object showed a bent protostellar jet and a possible ionization front facing 42 Orionis, suggesting it is a proplyd.
 In 2016 a group of astronomers discovered six proplyds with the Hubble Space Telescope and one proplyd with the Spitzer Space Telescope.
 The proplyds are pointing to the B-star 42 Orionis, which is the main source of ultraviolet radiation in this region.
 This ultraviolet light is photoevaporating the proto-planetary disks and the stellar wind of 42 Orionis is shaping the gas into cometary tails.
 Proplyds were first discovered in large numbers in the Orion Nebula, but there the ultraviolet source responsible for the photoevaporation is the O-type star Theta^{1} Orionis C. 42 Orionis is the first instance of a B-type star being responsible for the photoevaporation.

 All proplyds in NGC 1977 lie within 0.3 parsec of 42 Orionis and two have resolved central sources in the Hubble images, which might be the disks with radii of about 70 and 48 astronomical units.

+The proplyds were studied with JWST MIRI.
+The closest disk (KCFF#1) is experiencing extreme mass loss, as traced by an 8000 au dusty tail.
+It lacks any compact hydrogen gas.
+KCFF#2 does show extended hydrogen, argon and neon emission.

 NGC 1977 also includes the young star Parengo 2042 (P 2042).